Health Library Explorer

 What causes VT?

-• Reentry.
-This is an abnormal heart circuit within the ventricular muscle that is set in motion or triggered.
+• Automaticity.
+This is an abnormal ventricular muscle that is self-activated, or has no trigger.

-VT can occur in an otherwise healthy (structurally normal) heart.
-It can also occur due to structurally normal damage or scarring in the heart from past heart disease.
-VT that occurs in the setting of structural heart disease is more concerning and often can be life-threatening.
-But VT that occurs in a structurally normal heart isn't serious if it stops on its own.
-Any heart condition that results in damage and scarring to ventricular muscle can produce VT.
-It can also be caused by inherited or genetic disorders (such as long QT syndrome or Brugada syndrome).
+VT can occur in a heart that is otherwise healthy and has a normal structure.
+It can occur due to damage or scarring in the heart from past heart disease.
+This is more serious and can be life-threatening.
+But if VT happens in a heart that has a normal structure, it's not serious if it stops on its own.
+Any heart problem that damages and scars the ventricle muscle can cause VT.
+It can also be caused by inherited or genetic disorders.
+These include long QT syndrome or Brugada syndrome.

 Who is at risk for VT?

-VT is often linked to other heart problems that can damage or change normal heart muscle function.
-Damaged heart muscles can create abnormal electrical circuits that result in VT.
+VT is often linked to other problems.
+Damaged heart muscles can cause abnormal electrical circuits that leaad to VT.
 You may be more at risk for VT if you have:

-Some types of genetic diseases can also lead to VT.
+Some genetic diseases can lead to VT.
 These include:

-• Conditions that make it hard for the heart to pump blood, such as hypertrophic cardiomyopathy
+• Conditions that make it hard for the heart to pump blood.
+An example is hypertrophic cardiomyopathy.

-• Diseases that can develop inside the heart muscle, such as sarcoidosis (caused by inflammation)
+• Diseases that can occur inside the heart muscle, such as sarcoidosis.
+This is caused by inflammation.

-• Diseases that change the electric properties and heart rhythm itself (such as Brugada syndrome or catecholaminergic polymorphic VT)
+• Diseases that change the electric properties and heart rhythm.
+These include Brugada syndrome and catecholaminergic polymorphic VT.

 In some cases, VT occurs when there are no other heart problems.
 This may be seen in self-activating VT.